 him an almost infallible improviser.
 This aspect of his

 style, as well as his great rhythmic freedom, influenced

 the young players who became the founders of a new style

 1956 – The Nat King Cole Show premiers.
 The 15-minute show

 starring the popular singer will run until June 1957 and

 reappear in July in a half-hour format.
 The first network

 variety series hosted by an African American star, it was

-canceled due to lack of support by advertisers.
+cancelled due to lack of support by advertisers.

 1968 – Eight African American males and the first African American